fedimint/fedimint.org/docs/FAQs/JoiningAFederation.md

 This Guide is being actively worked on!
 :::

 Right now there are no active federations, however, we expect to start seeing these go live in 2023.

-## Know your family / friends / federation

-## How do I sign up?
+If you would like to become involved in our [development process and testing  please reach out via our community telegram at t.me/fedimint](https://t.me/fedimint)

 ## Is it possible for a user to connect to multiple federations at the same time?